JeffersonLab/clas12-qadb/README.md

 Classes in both C++ and Groovy are provided, for access to the QADB within analysis code

 ### Groovy Access
-* first set environment variables by running `source env.sh`
+* first set environment variables by running `source environ.sh`
   * `bash` is recommended, though if you choose to use `tcsh`, run instead `source env.csh`
 * then proceed following `src/README.md`